milovincent/tellbot/USAGE.md

 globbing `pattern`) known to `@TellBot`.
 The output is alphabetically sorted.

+#### Pattern syntax

-**Pattern syntax**: `pattern` may not contain whitespace, and can include the following metacharacters:
+`pattern` may not contain whitespace, and can include the following
+metacharacters:

 -   `?` matches an arbitrary single character.